camarman/FFLocker/README.md

 ## User Guide

-To start the *file locking* process simply run
+To start the *file locking* process run

     python3 -m fflocker.file_locker

 Similarly, to start the *folder locking* process run

     python3 -m fflocker.folder_locker

+from the terminal (it does not matter what directory you are in, *if* you installed it via `pip`).

 ## Overview